umlts/config/README.md

 Configuration loader class.

 The class loads configuration files in JSON, YAML or INI format.
-And it adds the possibility to use the command line to change the configuration files loaded.

 ## Usage